Experts call for rigorous audit to protect California recall

 The security experts want California counties using Dominion’s election management system to do what’s known as a “risk-limiting audit,” which essentially uses a statistical approach to ensure that the reported results match the actual votes cast.
 California also uses paper ballots, which makes it easier to verify results.

 The letter said differences between the leaked Dominion software images and the versions used in California are relatively minor.
-The experts said thousands of people now have access to the underpinnings of Dominion’s election management system, including some who may have access to voting equipment.
+The experts said thousands of people now have blueprints to the underpinnings of Dominion’s election management system, including some who may have access to voting equipment.

 “That increases the risk of undetected outcome-changing cyber-attacks on California counties that use Dominion equipment and the risk of accusations of fraud and election manipulation which, without rigorous post-election auditing, would be impossible to disprove,” the letter states.